Laurence Shahlaei

-Laurence Shahlaei (born 25 December 1982) is an English YouTuber, strength coach and commentator.
+Laurence Shahlaei (لورنس شهلایی; born 25 December 1982) is an English YouTuber, strength coach and commentator.
 A former strongman competitor, he is most noted for winning the 2016 Europe's Strongest Man competition.

 He is also the winner of England's Strongest Man (2009) and Britain's Strongest Man (2012, 2013) competitions at the national circuit.

 Early life

 Shahlaei was born in Cheltenham, Gloucestershire to an Iranian father from Kermanshah and an English mother from Newcastle upon Tyne.
 He attended Balcarras School, and later moved to Stroud, Gloucestershire where he developed his passion towards Strength athletics.

 Strongman career

 Shahlaei started strongman training in 2005 and entered his first novice competition that year, where he finished 8th.
 Within two years, he entered his first Britain's Strongest Man, having won the Midlands qualifier.
 In that competition in 2007, he made a huge impact, making it to the final only to tear his biceps in the tyre flip, which forced him to withdraw.
 He won the Midlands qualifier again in 2008, and once again made the final, this time finishing 4th behind Jimmy Marku, Terry Hollands and Mark Felix.
-This placing landed him an invite to the World's Strongest Man in 2008.
-He did not make the finals.
+This placing landed him an invite to the World's Strongest Man in 2008, however he did not make the finals.

 In 2009, four years after beginning strongman, he became the UKSC Midlands Strongest Man and also won the UKSC England's Strongest Man.
 Shahlaei did not compete in the WSM qualifier titled England's Strongest Man, which replaced the Britain's Strongest Man contest in 2009 and was won by Terry Hollands.

 In 2011 Strongman Champions League Holland, he was equal on points with Ervin Katona but emerged victorious on count-back.
 Shahlaei emerged runner-up to Krzysztof Radzikowski at 2012 WSF Championships in Abu Dhabi and second runner-up to Žydrūnas Savickas and Vytautas Lalas at the 2012 Europe's Strongest Man, but injured his shoulder during 2012 SCL China.
 He won 2013 Britain's Strongest Man however 3 weeks later, during 2013 World's Strongest Man group stages, he tore his quad during the squat event.